NuKeeperDotNet/NuKeeper/README.md

 ### Commands

-NuKeeper has different command and options which can be utilized.
+NuKeeper has different commands and options which can be utilized.
 Below you'll find a summary of all the commands and what they do.

 ```
 Options: